 - ✓ Mask Breaks: This will occur regularly throughout the entire school day as planned by each classroom teacher. - ✓ Bathroom Use: Each classroom will have a designated bathroom location.
-Only one student per grade should use the bathroom at one time.
+Only one student per pod should use the bathroom at one time.
 In the event of an emergency, an identified staff member will stand and monitor students in the hallway, 6 feet apart. - ✓ Staff designated bathroom: Staff will use the faculty bathroom area, only one staff member at a time.
 Signage on the door will help monitor this process. - ✓ Hallway Transitions: Hallway transitions will be kept to a minimum.
-There will be student-friendly floor decals posted every 6 feet throughout all hallways and cafeteria. - ✓ Personal Items: Students can only bring in necessary school items, and these cannot be shared.
+There will be studentfriendly floor decals posted every 6 feet throughout all hallways and cafeteria. - ✓ Personal Items: Students can only bring in necessary school items, and these cannot be shared.
 Students' belongings will be separated from others' and stored by each student's desk.
-Student lockers will not be utilized. - ✓ Faculty Room: There will be a maximum capacity posted in the Faculty Room.
-One copier will be in the Faculty Room, and one copier will be in the computer lab.
-Staff will be assigned to the following identified rooms for lunch and or prep time: Rooms 14,15,16,12 and 10.
+Student closets can still be utilized in the classroom if a hybrid model is being used. (limited number of students) - ✓ Faculty Room: There will be a maximum capacity posted in the Faculty Room.
+One copier will be located in the Faculty Room, and one copier will be located in the library.
+Staff may use the following identified rooms for lunch or prep time: library, computer lab, and room 14.
 There will be a maximum capacity listed on the door.
-If the room is at maximum capacity and you need to wait, please do so outside the door, away from other staff at 6 feet. - ✓ Nurse's Office: To limit the number of students in the nurse's office at one time, staff members will contact Nurse Jen by phone, prior to sending a student down. - ✓ Behavioral Concerns: Administrative support will always be available; however, this support will be reserved for cases that severely disrupt teaching and learning.
+If the room is at maximum capacity and you need to wait, please do so outside the door, away from other staff at 6 feet. - ✓ Nurse's Office: To limit the amount of students in the nurse's office at one time, staff members will contact Nurse Jen by phone prior to sending a student down. - ✓ Behavioral Concerns: Administrative support will always be available; however, this support will be reserved for cases that severely disrupt teaching and learning.
 These concerns will be addressed accordingly on a case-by-case basis.
-Students who have access to the SLC will still receive additional support, but we must be mindful of the practices stressed during this time.
+Students who have access to the SLC will still receive additional support, but we have to be mindful of the practices stressed during this time.
 Students should not be "sent down" to the SLC space for a break.
 More information to come.

-✓ Staff Entrance/Morning Routines:

-- o Enter the building through the front door of the building by the Main Office. - All staff must wear a mask/face covering. - o All staff must hand wash or use hand sanitizer upon entry. - o All staff will scan QR code to sign in for the day - Staff who wish to use the faculty room refrigerator, will place their lunch inside and remove during their assigned lunchtime.
-It is encouraged that staff place ice packs in lunches to avoid having to place their lunch in a common refrigerator. - o All mail will be delivered to classrooms at least every other day to avoid large groups of staff from entering the Faculty Room. - o Daily bulletins will be provided via email.
+- ✓ Staff Entrance/Morning Routines: - o Enter the building through the front door or cafeteria side door. - All staff must wear a mask/face covering. - All staff must handwash or use hand sanitizer upon entry. - Place all the lunch items in the refrigerator in the Faculty Room.
+It is encouraged that staff place ice packs in lunches to avoid having to place their lunch in a common refrigerator. - All mail will be delivered to classrooms at least every other day to avoid large groups of staff from entering the Faculty Room. - Daily bulletins will be provided via email.